jackyscript/jackyscript/content/blog/husky.md

 ### Keeping the `updated` Date Current

 I wanted to make sure that, whenever I edit a blog post, it contains the last updated date.
 For that I implemented a small shell script.
-It computes the current date, for instance `2025-05-31`, which represents `May 31, 2025`, and adds that to whatever date is given in the markdown file at the key `updated`:
+It computes the current date, to the date of writing i.e. `2025-05-31`, which represents `May 31, 2025`, and adds that to the markdown file at the key `updated`:

 ```sh
 sed -i "0,/^updated: [0-9]\{4\}-[0-9]\{2\}-[0-9]\{2\}/s//updated: $(date +%Y-%m-%d)/" "$1"